 If the power and voltage of the electrical component are known, the amperage can be measured.
 On the other hand, the voltage can be obtained if the power and current intensity are known.

-The formulas obtained from the combination of Watt's law and Ohm's law can be applied to determine the electrical resistance of a component.
+The formulas obtained from the combination of Watt's law and Ohm's law can be applied to determine the electrical resistance of an electrical component.

 Definition of the minimum cross-sectional area of an electrical wire according to the power requirement of a light bulb.